fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_PRNG.md

 [TOC]

-## `random_seed` - set or get a value of seed to the random distribution pseudorandom number generator
+## `random_seed` - set or get a value of seed to the probability distribution pseudorandom number generator

 ### Status